Contact & Leadership

 Shepherdstown, West Virginia 25443

-Dennis is a nationally recognized expert in science education with a passion for helping diverse audiences to engage in scientific inquiry and thinking.
-Dennis is Vice President of Education for the E.O.
+Dennis has a passion for encouraging people to embrace scientific inquiry and thinking.
+He’s currently Vice President of Education for the E.O.
 Wilson Biodiversity Foundation and the Half-Earth Project.
 Prior to joining the Foundation, Dennis directed the production of educational media at the Howard Hughes Medical Institute for two decades.
-In his role as Executive Director of HHMI’s Tangled Bank Studios, he was executive producer and editorial advisor on over a dozen film projects for theatre, broadcast television, Large Screen, and digital science programs aimed at the general public.
-He understands the creative drive and teamwork it takes to make great media.
-He’s passionate about the power of diverse media to stir emotions, inspire fresh thinking, and rally action.
-Although his formal scientific training is in neuroscience and genetics, he is keenly interested in biodiversity, ecology, and conservation.
-Most recently he’s been engaged in following turtles and dragonflies, diverse creatures that can be found in similar places.
+As Head of HHMI’s Tangled Bank Studios, he was executive producer and editorial advisor on over a dozen film projects for theatre, broadcast television, Large Screen, and digital media programs.
+He values the creative drive and teamwork it takes to make great media and believes in the power of film to stir emotions, inspire fresh thinking, and rally action.
+He’s keenly interested in biodiversity and conservation, and in understanding how people come to love and feel part of nature.

 Photo credit: Olivia Liu